Next-AI-Labs-Inc/agent-swarm/WRITE.md

 $AGENT_SWARM_PATH/scripts/log_memory.sh \
   --repo "gptcoach-api" \
   --type "intent" \
-  --context "Auth middleware vs inline validation in session creation" \
+  --context "When trying to understand where auth validation happens for login" \
   --lesson "I assumed AuthMiddleware.js handled all authentication because most protected routes use it.
 But when user logs in via POST /api/sessions, AuthMiddleware is NOT in the middleware chain for this route (verified in routes/sessions.js).
 Instead, SessionsController.create() validates credentials inline using bcrypt.compare() on submitted password.
 This happens because at login time there is no existing session to validate - we are creating the first session.
 AuthMiddleware only validates existing sessions on subsequent requests.
 The architectural reason: session creation is bootstrapping auth state, so it cannot depend on auth middleware that assumes auth state already exists." \
   --tags "auth,sessions,middleware,architecture,bootstrap" \
   --confidence 9